 To know your product, you have to learn about your product.
 Here’s how:

-- Schedule time for your own product demo and see for yourself exactly how everything works.
+- Schedule time for your own product demo and see exactly how everything works for yourself.
 Also, do it more than once.
 Refresh your memory regularly.

 - Do a mock demo for someone else.
 Put your product knowledge skills to the test and take someone you know through a demo.
 Have them ask questions to make sure you’ve got answers for everything.

-Objection handling is when a prospect presents a concern about the product a salesperson is selling, and the salesperson assuages those concerns to deal into a conversion.People can come up with a million reasons not to do something – including buy from you.
+Objection handling is when a prospect presents a concern about the product a salesperson is selling, and the salesperson assuages those concerns.People can come up with a million reasons not to do something – including buy from you.
 You need to be prepared with the reasons they should.
-Click To Tweet
+Klick um zu Tweeten

 Sales representatives need to learn to sincerely understand the prospect’s problem, ask for more information, and offer resources to help the prospect overcome their objections.